-Wood TV stands and furniture are popular for many people looking to buy for their home.
+Wood TV stands and furniture are popular with many people looking to buy for their homes.

 However, TV stands made from wood aren’t the only choice you have when you want to buy some furniture for your home cinema system.

-There are a number of styles and types to consider, and until you understand the options that you have then you won’t be in a position to make the right choice for you.
+There are a number of styles and types to consider, and until you understand the options that you have, you won’t be in a position to make the right choice for you.

-Our guide to flat screen TV stands takes you through the different choices you have, but in this article we will look and the pros and cons of stands made from wood.
+But in this article, you will learn the pros and cons of stands made from wood.

 Wooden stands share many similarities with glass TV stands in terms of function and practicality.